kjx98/embark/site/source/docs/migrating_from_3.x.md

     - `isDev` => `miningMode: 'dev'`
         - This enables you to control the node's mining mode with only one option, instead of two (`isDev` and `mineWhenNeeded` were both removed)
     - `mineWhenNeeded` => `miningMode: 'auto'`
-        - As said above, we mixed the two option into `mininMode`
+        - As said above, we combined the two options into `miningMode`
         - `auto` is the same as `mineWhenNeeded: true`
     - `ethereumClientName` => `client`
         - Just a basic rename, because it's shorter and is more agnostic
 3. New `endpoint` parameter
-    - This new parameter is the replacement of the contract config `deployment` section
+    - This new parameter is the replacement for the contract config's `deployment` section
     - Before, you had to set `host`, `port` and `type` in the `deployement` section of the contracts config
     - Now, all the options are in `endpoint`
         - For example, you can just put `ws://localhost:1234` and Embark will connect to it